Rosuav/Gypsum/plugins/README.rst

 - int switchtabs(mapping(string:mixed) subw)

   The user has just selected a new tab.
 The subw mapping represents the _new_ tab (currently there is no notification of which tab was previously selected).
+This event cannot be 'consumed' (although returning 1 will still prevent other hooks from seeing it).

 - DEPRECATED: Prior to 20150422, hook functions for input and output followed different signatures.
 The old signatures are still valid, but new code should